 San Cosimato Food Market

 In Piazza San Cosimato, directly behind Piazza Santa Maria and the more touristy streets of Trastevere, is one of the most charming food markets in all of Rome.
 The market is open daily from 8 am to 1 pm and sells deliciously fresh fruit and vegetables from the local farms and vines around Rome.
-While you won’t find any meat or fish here, a lovely little cheese shop right beside the market opens up at the same time with all kinds of cheeses on offer.
+Along with the meat or fish vendors here, a lovely little cheese shop right beside the market opens up at the same time with all kinds of cheeses on offer.
 There is a playground right beside the market in the piazza, so Mom and Dad can let the kids off to play while they shop for lunch and also be able to keep a close eye on them.
 Unlike some of the bigger and more tourist-filled food markets in Rome, the sounds and activity of normal daily life at San Cosimato really make you feel like you are at an authentic Italian market.
 Chat with the friendly vendors and maybe get a recipe idea or two!
 San Cosimato Food Market is definitely worth a visit.